Mchristos/empowerment/README.md

 ## What is this repo?

 This repository allows you to calculate empowerment and experiment with it in various settings.
-As mentioned in the previous section, empowerment measures the channel capacity of the information-theoretic channel describing how actions determine future states.
+As mentioned in the previous section, empowerment measures the capacity of the (noisy) channel relating actions to future sensory readings.

 - mazeworld.py provides a class MazeWorld which allows you to create arbitrary grid worlds with walls like in the examples below, and compute the empowerment of cells in the grid.
 - empowerment.py is a module allowing you to compute empowerment in arbitrary environments described by a probabilistic transition rule p(s'|s,a) - the probability of landing in state s' given you did action a in state s.